by Denise Miller

-In 1989, I returned as a senior in college to Dakar, Senegal, where I had spent my junior year abroad.
+In 1989, I returned to Dakar, Senegal, as a senior in college; I had spent my junior year abroad there.
 My purpose was two-fold: to complete a senior individualized project for my alma mater, Kalamazoo College, on female Muslim marabouts (religious leaders), and to reunite with my Senegalese boyfriend.
 By the end of the term, my finances were depleted, having spent a great deal of money on required physicals and a visa application for my boyfriend, whom I had married while in Dakar.
 We planned to return to the US together.
-I remember walking out of the U.S. Embassy with the equivalent of three dollars to my name, wondering how I was going to manage for the time remaining.
+I remember walking out of the US Embassy with the equivalent of three dollars to my name, wondering how I was going to manage for the time remaining.

-Although I have always enjoyed helping others, that day I truly learned a lesson in humility and generosity, as Fara Diop literally gave us almost everything he had — when I was the one who represented one of the world’s richest countries.
+Although I have always enjoyed helping others, that day I truly learned a lesson in humility and generosity.
+Fara Diop literally gave us almost everything he had, when I was the one who represented one of the world’s richest countries.
 I would rather have the richness of a life filled with good friends and helping hands than all the riches money can buy.

 Available in The Best of HeroicStories, Volume 1.

 Podcast: Play in new window | Download (Duration: 3:01 — 2.4MB)

 2 thoughts on “The Tailor’s Sacrifice”